mevdschee/php-crud-api/README.md

 ## Requirements

-  - PHP 7.0 or higher with PDO drivers enabled for one of these database systems:
+  - PHP 7.2 or higher with PDO drivers enabled for one of these database systems:
-    - MySQL 5.6 / MariaDB 10.0 or higher for spatial features in MySQL
+    - MySQL 5.7 / MariaDB 10.0 or higher for spatial features in MySQL
-    - PostgreSQL 9.1 or higher with PostGIS 2.0 or higher for spatial features
+    - PostgreSQL 9.5 or higher with PostGIS 2.2 or higher for spatial features
-    - SQL Server 2012 or higher (2017 for Linux support)
+    - SQL Server 2017 or higher (2019 also has Linux support)
     - SQLite 3.16 or higher (spatial features NOT supported)

 ## Installation